 The product liability lawyers at Colling Gilbert Wright & Carter want you to know that if you’ve been injured by an e-cig or vape pen that exploded while you were using it correctly, we can help.

 If you’ve experienced injury because of an exploding vape pen or e-cigarette, please contact us today by filling out the form on this page or by calling us at 407-712-7300 to schedule your free case evaluation today.
-We proudly help those who live in and near the Orlando and Tampa areas of Florida.
+We proudly help those who live in and near the Orlando and nearby areas of the state of Florida.

 Beyond the health issues of smoking, e-cigarettes and vape pens pose the risk of explosion which can cause burns and even injury from projectiles.
 There have been numerous reports of e-cigarette-related explosions since they became popular, generally from the battery overheating.
 Many times these explosions are related to a defective device but there are also instanced of explosions caused by people using mechanical mods, or mods, which enable users to modify the device’s battery to allow for more product to be inhaled resulting in larger smoke plumes upon exhaling.